Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Psalm 23:2

-The next tribe is Simeon-Levi.
-These two will be interconnected because Jacob blesses them this way, and Levi becomes the priesthood that does not receive territory of their own in the encampment.
-Simeon's name means hearing, and Levi's name means to join or attach and has to do with how we hear in association or attachment with our obedience.
-Jesus told us
+The next tribes listed are Simeon and Levi.
+These two will be interconnected because Jacob blessed them this way, and Levi becomes the priesthood that does not receive their own territory in the encampment.
+Simeon's name means hearing, and Levi's name means joining or attaching and has to do with how we hear in association or attachment with our obedience.
+Jesus makes this clear in Luke's Gospel.

 "take heed how you hear.